hyperledger-archives/sawtooth-docs-archive/faq/videos.md

 Where We\'ve Been and Where We\'re going \-- Intel\'s Blockchain Journey.
 Ep.
 559 (11:05, Mike Reed, Intel, 2017)

 :   <https://connectedsocialmedia.com/16112/where-weve-been-and-where-were-going-intels-blockchain-journey-intel-chip-chat-episode-559/>

-## Sawtooth Technical Forum

-This is an list of recordings of past Hyperledger Sawtooth Technical Forums.
-Most are in mp4 (video) format, but a few are available in audio only (m4a).

 ## 2018 Sawtooth Technical Forum